 Use the USDA National Invasive Species Information Center website as a starting point to read about specific threats to Indiana and access numerous informative links.

-Also take a glance at Purdue's CAPS program where you can select your pest, habitat, or county to learn more about species that could be problematic.
-Are any of your plants on the "Most Unwanted" invasive plant species list?
+Also take a glance at Purdue's CAPS program where you can select your pest, habitat, or county to learn more about a pest species that could be problematic.
+Are any of your plants harmed by those on the "Most Unwanted" invasive plant pest species list?

 DNR also lists invasive species that you may encounter in Indiana, with information on what to do if you think you spot an invasive plant or animal.